California Veteran Disability Appeals Lawyers

 1. Meet the Standards to Be Considered a Veteran

 Disability benefits are restricted to individuals who have completed the requisite term of service and exhibited good conduct during their service.
-Typically, this means you need to have been on active duty for 2 continuous years and your discharge must have been other-than-Dishonorable.
-Other limitations or exceptions may apply, which can complicate your case.
+Typically, this means you need to have been on active duty for 2 continuous years.

 2. Prove You Have an Illness or Injury